 Occasionally I hear people opine on what is or isn’t natural human behavior.
 Doesn’t this depend on what part of the elephant one currently perceives?
 Elephant parables aside, I see this issue as emerging layers of reality’s onion.
 (See Tao as Emergent Property) Let me sort this out…

 Like all animals, humans are naturally inclined to take the easy way, seeking pleasure and avoiding pain.
 In the wild this bio-hoodwink usually works out well.
 These attraction and aversion instincts drive life, from ants to dogs to people.
 The first photo exemplifies this with a human highway on the left and the ant highway on the right.
 Both species are just trying to make life as easy and efficient as possible.
 See Ants are Us, for other similarities between humans and ants.

 Over time, this drive has lead humanity to develop tools and materials to make life as comfortable and secure as possible.
 The instinct ‘more is better’ lies behind the urge to fatten up whenever possible in the wild — who knows when the shortfall is coming!
 The seal in the next photo feels it has to eat its fill while it can.
 The human male next to the seal is no different; his biology does not know the supermarkets are always overflowing with food, nor the risk of continually overeating (1).

-While we are thoroughly natural in how we live, pursuing pleasure and avoiding pain, we are not living under the wild conditions for which our instincts evolved over millions of years to live.
-The instinct to make living easier combined with the cognitive and manual ability to succeed has led us to an unbalanced situation.
-We are increasingly faced with having too much of a good thing.
-Naturally, biologically, letting go of our ‘good thing’ is not easy, and so we remain bogged down in difficulty (2).
+While we are utterly natural in pursuing pleasure and avoiding pain, we are not living under the wild conditions that those instincts evolved over millions of years to handle.
+The instinct to take the easy way in conjunction with our ‘wild’ ability to succeed at doing so causes escalating imbalance.
+We increasingly face too much of a good thing.
+Alas, giving up some of our ‘good thing’ is biologically challenging, and so we remain bogged down in difficulty (2).

 (2) Here are a few passages from Chapter 63 that speaks to the obvious difficulty we face.